-I wrote my Cicerone exam in 2009.
+I wrote my Certified Cicerone® exam in 2009.
 At that time, there was no Canadian version and I wasn't well versed in US beer brands as much as I should have been.
-I recall tasting as many brands of beer as I could in Denver with the Aromatic folks before heading into the GABF back in Oct 2009.
+I recall tasting as many brands of beer as I could in Denver with the folks from Micromatic before heading into the GABF, the evening before my exam.

 Not a great idea, but in hindsight it allowed me to understand the popular "American" brands that I thought would be on the exam.
 Lady luck was on my side as I was fortunate enough to be familiar with all but one that was on the exam.

 - How the system works - what are regulators, couplers, faucets, and FOBs.

 - Proper storage and receiving of kegs - which kegs should you store upside down?

 - How to change a keg without getting a beer shower.

 - Proper pour - how to explain to a guest why the head is so important so you get less push-back.

 - Beer clean glasses - what you can do to make sure the glasses are clean and how this saves you time.

 - Branded glasses - yup, they're a pain, but they also make your life much easier, and you make more by using them.

 - Using FOBs - not knowing how to use a FOB properly will waste 4 minutes of your time at EVERY keg change.